firavoyage/blogging/readme.md

   - the answer is predictive of your behavior
   - better to get your dopamine from improving your ideas than from having them validated
   - it's ok to get yours from "making things happen"
-- hkrr theory
-  - happiness, actually a kind of resonance. maybe elation better
-  - knowledge, or a sense of hearing something unknown
-  - resonance, the representation of one's memories
-  - rhythm, what keeps everything from getting boring
 - i do not know what i may appear to the world
   - but to myself i seem to have been only like a boy playing on the sea-shore
   - and diverting myself in now and then finding a smoother pebble or a prettier shell than ordinary
   - whilst the great ocean of truth lay all undiscovered before me
 - knowledge isn't free
   - you have to pay attention
-  - where are geniuses' attention dissolved?
 - tell me, and i will forget
   - show me, and i may remember
   - involve me, and i will understand